How to Invest $10 Million with a Robo-Advisor

 If an investor would like to create a monthly income stream from a $5 million investment for the next 25 years, for example, Betterment’s advice dynamically accounts for multiple variables to provide an amount that can be safely withdrawn on a monthly basis (or other time period) and help ensure the money lasts over the duration of the timeline.

-Build Wealth Goal: This is the goal investors may use for capital growth or preservation, based on desired risk and time horizon.
+General Wealth Goal: This is the goal investors may use for capital growth or preservation, based on desired risk and time horizon.
 Betterment’s smarter technology manages the portfolio automatically—continuously overseeing the portfolio for tax efficiency, rebalancing, and dividend reinvestment.

 Safety Net Goal: A Safety Net fund can provide a lower-risk investment to set aside must-have money for potential costs at any point down the road.
 One example is to use the goal as a way to self-insure.
 For example, if you can comfortably invest up to $1 million without needing to tap those funds for another purpose, you might consider self-insuring for elder care rather than paying potentially high premiums for long-term care insurance.